SRI Programme at a Glance

 - SRI has been adopted in various agro-climatic zones ranging from sea-level fields (Sunderbans) to 2,200 meters above mean sea-level (at Tehri Garhwal).

 - In Odisha, the SRI Secretariat (hosted by Livolink Foundation) has collaborated with the State Government which has sanctioned Rs 3 crores for promotion of SRI through SDTT-SRI partner organizations in the state.
 The programme has already been taken up by ATMA in convergence with the State Plan/RKVY.
 In Uttarakhand the Department of Agriculture is providing financial assistance to the Trusts’ partners for SRI promotion.

 - The Trusts also supported organizing the Second and Third National Symposium on SRI in India.
 Additionally, first ever state-level SRI symposiums were organized in Assam, Bihar, Orissa and Jharkhand with active support from the Trusts.
 As on date, state-level SRI symposiums has been supported by SDTT in nine SRI programme states of the country.

 - Various publications relevant to SRI has been brought out by the SDTT-SRI Secretariat hosted by Livolink Foundation, Bhubaneswar.
 Prominent among these are the book on Integrated Disease Pest Management in SRI Paddy and Growing Crops with SRI Principles.
 These documents have proved beneficial for farmers and practitioners towards promotion of SRI and its application to other crops.

-- The Trusts run an e-group on SRI which has 488 members as on October 16, 2012.
+- The Trusts run an e-group on SRI which has 496 members as on July 7, 2013.
 Known as “SRI India” – this online forum is a vibrant and noteworthy arena for exchanging ideas, experiences and discussions on SRI promotion in the country.
 A bi-monthly update of this network is also brought out regularly by the SRI-Secretariat every two months.